 Magnesium plays a variety of important roles in the body.
 In regard to bone health, magnesium contributes to increased bone density and helps to prevent the onset of osteoporosis.

-There are many other vitamins and minerals that also play a role in maintaining good musculoskeletal health including vitamin C, vitamin A, potassium and others.
-In order to get all the vitamins and minerals that you need on a daily basis, focus on eating a variety of plant-based foods that are minimally processed.
+There are many other vitamins and minerals that also play a role in maintaining good musculoskeletal health including vitamin C, vitamin A and potassium.
+In order for your body to absorb all of the vitamins and minerals that you need on a daily basis, focus on eating a variety of plant-based foods that are minimally processed.
 Speak to your doctor or nutritionist to determine what foods you should be eating on a regular basis.

 Nutrient Rich Diet

 Choosing a diet that includes nutrient rich foods is an important step to maintaining healthy bones.
 Educating yourself on the foods that will heal and nourish your bones and your body is the first step to a healthier version of yourself.
-By eating mindfully, or being aware of the foods that you are putting into your body, you can decrease your risk of musculoskeletal diseases.
+By eating mindfully, or being aware of the foods that you are putting into your body, you can decrease your risk for musculoskeletal diseases in the future.

 Your diet can be used as a powerful tool to optimize your bone health and overall wellness.
-By prioritizing healthy eating, you can ensure your body gets the nutrients it needs to function.
+By prioritizing healthy eating, you can ensure your body gets the vitamins and nutrients it needs.

 - Sweet Potatoes